ItsiW/VILF/places/somtum-der.md

 name: Somtum Der
 cuisine: Thai
 drinks: true
-visited: "2022-02-08"
+visited: "2022-04-29"
 address: E 6th & Ave A
 area: East Village
-taste: 2
+taste: 3
-value: 1
+value: 2
 lat: 40.725237530928524
 lon: -73.98434183785997
 menu: https://somtumdernewyork.com/les/full-menu
 phone: "+12122608570"
 ---

+I tried this place once takeaway and it was really good, so I went back with a friend and boy oh boy is this place fantastic.
+It's a Thai restaurant that focuses on salads made by the mortar and pestle.
+Things are so incredibly flavourful and bright and herby.
+I recommend getting a bunch of salads and sticky rice, you'll need a few dishes because they're all pretty small.
+It costs about $15-$20 a dish, but it is good value because of just how good it is.

-I've been meaning to go to this Thai place for a while.
-Papaya salad (somtum) is one of my favorite foods in the world, but it's hard to make well vegan because of it's reliance on fish sauce.
-However this place has a whole bunch of vegan thai salads.
+Papaya salad (somtum) is one of my favourite foods in the world, but it can be hard to find vegan ones because normally they put in fish sauce.
+However this place has put in effort to give a good vegan selection.

-I wasn't so hungry so just got a **mushroom larb** (larb hed kao kuo) and **grilled coconut sticky rice skewers**.
-It's a bit of a pricey place at $20 before tax and very small portions but damn it tastes good.
-Super spicy and sour and herby and delicious salad.
-The skewers weren't overly coconuty, pretty tasty but I'd probably just go for regular sticky rice next time.
-Or maybe they're better fresh off the grill when you eat in.

-I'm keen to go back to try their many other salads, including veggie papaya salad, and larb made with impossible meat.
-I assume their standard Thai noodle dishes are good too, but c'mon that's not why you're going here.
-Branch out a little.
-Get a salad.
+We got the **vegetarian papaya salad**, **mushroom larb**, and **impossible larb**.
+All were fantastic and quite different from each other.
+The papaya was refreshing, the mushrooms were so herby and tangy, and the impossible larb was so rich and tasty.
+Get all 3.
+I think they've got a couple other vegan dishes too.

+Be warned, this stuff is truly spicy.
+Like seriously hot.
+But incredible.
+The **grilled coconut sticky rice skewers** are good to wash it down, along with beer.